Welcome to microbe.cards

 Phenotype Status

-Motility LLM-based
+Motility Literature-based

 Gram staining Literature-based